GSA/fpki-guides/_announcements/01_health_it_removal.md

 1. [Western Connecticut Health Network CA](#western-connecticut-health-network-ca)

-### You should never encounter certs from these CAs for the majority of mission operational use cases including:
+### You should never encounter certificates issued from these CAs for the majority of mission operational use cases including:
 - VPNs
 - Enterprise ICAM SSO
 - Federation services used for identity and authentication of end users
 - Direct network authentication

-### What are these used for?
+### What are these CAs used for?
 - Healthcare IT and Electronic Health Records systems

-### What should an agency engineer do?
+### What should an agency engineer do if they encounter one of these CA certificates?
 - Free to remove these CAs from any embedded trust lists used for the above purposes

 ### Who can I contact for help or more information?